DevStudio-AI/autonomous-software-debugging-benchmarks/javascript/test_failure/README.md

 ## The Bug

-The project contains bugs that cause the symptoms described below.
-The debugging system must identify and fix these issues.
+The project contains calculation bugs that cause test failures.
+The debugging system must identify and fix these issues based on the failing tests.
-- Discount calculations use wrong operator precedence
-- Tax is applied before discounts (should be after)
-- Quantity updates don't recalculate totals correctly
-- Free shipping threshold comparison is inverted
-- Bulk discount tiers have off-by-one errors

 ## Symptoms